metablaster/WindowsFirewallRuleset/README.md

     ```

     Hit enter and you will be asked questions such as what kind of rulesets you want.\
-    If you need help to decide whether to run some rules or not, type `?` and press enter.
+    If you need help to decide whether to run some ruleset or not, type `?` and press enter.

 13. Follow prompt output, (ex. hit enter to accept default action),
-it will take at least 10 minutes of your attention.
+it will take at least 15 minutes of your attention.

 14. If you encounter errors, you can either ignore errors or update script that produced the error
 then re-run that specific script once again later.